 6.6.
-There may be occasions when prejudiced based incidents or hate crimes that have occurred outside school, including online, or involve outside perpetrators, are brought to the attention of the Headteacher.
-These incidents should be reported to the police who may wish to take action under hate crime legislation.
+There may be occasions when prejudiced based incidents, hate incidents or hate crimes that have occurred outside school, including online, or involve outside perpetrators, are brought to the attention of the Headteacher.
+These incidents must be assessed by the DSL/Headteacher and where appropriate, in line with this policy, they must then be reported to the police who may wish to take action under hate crime legislation.
 Opportunity should also be taken to condemn such incidents publicly.

-7. GOVERNORS' ROLE IN RESPONDING TO PREJUDICE BASED INCIDENTS AND HATE CRIME
+7. GOVERNORS' ROLE IN RESPONDING TO PREJUDICE BASED INCIDENTS, HATE INCIDENTS AND HATE CRIME

 - 7.1.
 The Governing Body has, in partnership with the Headteacher, responsibility for the overall management of the school.
 The focus of its work is to raise standards of achievement, establish high expectations of all pupils and promote effective teaching and learning.
 These aims can only be achieved in a safe and secure environment where all pupils feel free from harassment of any kind. - 7.1.1.
-Governors have a key role in establishing the ethos of the school

-- 7.1.2.
-Governors should receive a termly report from the Headteacher on the schools performance in dealing with prejudice based incidents and hate crimes - 7.1.3.
+Governors have a key role in establishing the ethos of the school - 7.1.2.
+Governors should receive a termly report from the Headteacher on the schools performance in dealing with prejudice based incidents, hate incidents and hate crimes - 7.1.3.
 Prejudice based incidents and hate crime can lead to pupils being permanently excluded.
 In these cases governors are responsible for deciding whether the exclusion made by the Headteacher should be upheld. - 7.1.4.
 Governors have a duty to ensure the school publishes sufficient information to show it has had due regard to considering the need to: - eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010 - advance equality of opportunity between people from different groups - foster good relations between people from different groups. - 7.2.
-Having due regard means consciously thinking about these three aims and will require the school to monitor prejudice based incidents and analyse the results in order to: - get a full picture of the frequency and nature of prejudice based incidents and hate crimes - measure the effectiveness of the methods used by the school to respond to prejudice based incidents and hate crime - use the analysis as a baseline to change and develop the school's practice for preventing and addressing prejudice based incidents and hate crimes.
+Having due regard means consciously thinking about these three aims and will require the school to monitor prejudice based incidents and analyse the results in order to:

+- get a full picture of the frequency and nature of prejudice based incidents, hate incidents and hate crimes - measure the effectiveness of the methods used by the school to respond to prejudice based incidents and hate crime - use the analysis as a baseline to change and develop the school's practice for preventing and addressing prejudice based incidents, hate incidents and hate crimes.